Zhu-Shatong/zhu-shatong.github.io-2/content/authors/admin/_index.md

 ## About Me

-Hi there! 👋 I'm currently a senior student majoring in Data Science at Tongji University, ranking in the top three of my class.
+Hi there! 👋 I'm currently a senior student majoring in Data Science at <a href=https://en.tongji.edu.cn/p/#/> Tongji University</a>, ranking in the top 3 of my class.
 Throughout my academic journey, I have received numerous accolades, including the First-Class Scholarship in my freshman year, the National Scholarship in my sophomore year, and a full GPA in my junior year.

 I am honored to have won three national competition awards, two of which are First Prizes.

-My practical experience is equally robust, having completed internships as an LLM Algorithm Engineer Intern at Meetsocial and a Development Engineer Intern at ZhongAn Online P & C Insurance, totaling four months and contributing to five projects.
+My practical experience is equally robust, having completed internships as an LLM Algorithm Engineer Intern at <a href=https://en.meetsocial.com/>Meetsocial</a> and a Development Engineer Intern at <a href=https://www.zhongan.com/>ZhongAn Online P & C Insurance</a>, totaling 4 months and contributing to 5 projects.

 My research endeavors are extensive and varied.
-At the TIEV Lab of Tongji University, under the supervision of Prof. Junqiao Zhao, I have been engaged in research on Multi-Agent Reinforcement Learning (MARL) and am preparing to submit a paper to AAAI as a co-first author.
-Additionally, at Zhejiang Lab, I assisted in offline Meta Reinforcement Learning research, with our paper currently under review at NeurIPS.
+At the TIEV Lab of Tongji University, under the supervision of <a href=http://cs1.tongji.edu.cn/~junqiao/>Prof. Junqiao Zhao</a>, I have been engaged in research on Multi-Agent Reinforcement Learning (MARL) and am preparing to submit <a href=https://arxiv.org/abs/2405.08036>a paper</a> to AAAI as a co-first author.
+Additionally, at Zhejiang Lab, I assisted in offline Meta Reinforcement Learning research, with <a href=https://arxiv.org/abs/2402.02429>our paper</a> currently under review at NeurIPS.
 Continuing my work in Meta RL, I have expanded my research into new domains at the TIEV Lab.
 Furthermore, at the Institute for Interdisciplinary Information Science at Tsinghua University, I have conducted research on robotics control under the mentorship of Hai Zhang.

-In addition to my research experience, I have authored two first-author papers derived from competition projects and hold two software copyrights.
+In addition to my research experience, I have authored 2 first-author papers derived from competition projects and hold 2 software copyrights.

 🏆 Recipient of the National Scholarship 2023